tigoe/SensorExamples/EnvironmentalSensors/PMS5003_AQI_sensor/readme.md

 ```
 00000010 00100100
 ```

 That's how we combine two bytes into one larger variable.
-Since bit shifting changes the values by powers of two, you can also use multiplication.
+Since bit shifting changes the values by powers of two, you can use multiplication instead if you prefer.
+Bit shifting is basically multiplying by powers of 2.
 Whenever you need to combine two bytes into a single value, you can use this formula:
 ```
 dataValue = (highByte << 8) + lowByte
 ```